CrowdWalrus/crowdwalrus-dapp/CONTRACT_EDIT_REQUIREMENTS.md

 - Succeed and emit events for happy-path basics and metadata edits.
 - Abort with the appropriate error codes for each guard (inactive campaign, missing Walrus fields, metadata overflow, funding goal immutability, recipient address validation, etc.).
-- Exercise the new `create_campaign` validations to ensure legacy behaviour remains compatible.
+- Exercise the new `create_campaign` validations to ensure new campaigns still pass creation after the stricter checks.
+- Verify event field values match expected behavior:
+  - `CampaignBasicsUpdated`: `name_updated` and `description_updated` flags correctly reflect which fields changed (true when `Some(value)` provided, false when `None`)
+  - `CampaignMetadataUpdated`: `keys_updated` vector correctly lists all modified keys and preserves ordering
+  - All events: `timestamp_ms` values are non-zero and identical within same transaction
+  - All events: `editor` address matches transaction sender from `TxContext`

 ## Deferred Features
 The following features were discussed during planning but are **out of scope for MVP** and may be implemented in future phases: